istommao/xapi/README.md

-# xapi
+# txapi
-x api base on FastAPI
+xtapi base on FastAPI